 RMIT is proud that since 1 January 2023, all our onshore grid electricity is sourced from two wind farm projects in Regional Victoria, through the Melbourne Renewable Energy Projects (MREP).

-RMIT University aims to become a certified carbon neutral organisation by 2025, covering scope 1 (direct), scope 2 (indirect) and scope 3 (upstream and downstream supply chain) emissions.
+RMIT University aims to become a certified carbon neutral organisation for the 2025 calendar year, covering scope 1 (direct), scope 2 (indirect) and scope 3 (upstream and downstream supply chain) emissions.
 The carbon-neutral target is a significant practical step to address our commitments to sustainability and climate change.
 The University moved this commitment forward from the previous date of 2030 to both acknowledge the progress that had already been made and to reinforce our commitment to urgent climate action.
 At the end of 2023 we reported a 91% decrease in scope 1 & 2 emissions based on a 2007 baseline.

 The RMIT Carbon Management Plan (PDF 7 MB) provides strategic guidance for the university to manage its greenhouse gas emissions profile and outlines scenarios for the future.
 The Plan serves as a commitment by RMIT University to accurately measure, report and manage the emissions profile of the University.